 Beaglebone Black Case

-Last, but not least, is the Udoo Case.
-At 11cm x 8.5 cm, this ARM Linux board needs a bit more space than the rest, but most of the necessary ports are aligned to one side, and it also has a bevy of mounting holes for securely fastening it to any enclosure.
+At 11cm x 8.5 cm, the Udoo Case is an ARM Linux board that needs a bit more space than the rest.
+But most of the necessary ports are aligned to one side, and it also has a bevy of mounting holes for securely fastening it to any enclosure.

 So that’s the basics when it comes to making a case for your electronics.
-I hope you’ve found some solid inspiration and gained more practical insight into creative and robust enclosure design (I know I have).
-Let me know if you have any questions by leaving a comment below.
-Now then, get out there and make something!
+Hopefully you’ve found some solid inspiration and gained more practical insight into creative and robust enclosure design.
+Now get out there and make something!